As little as 14 percent of the world’s population may have a normal body-fat percentage.

 This leaves as little as 14 percent of the world’s population with normal body-fat percentage, shows the analysis.

 The study brings to light that new terminology — overfat — is important to replace the old notions of ‘overweight’ and ‘obese’.
-While it is estimated that up to 49 percent of the world’s population, or 3.5 billion people, are obese or overweight, the well-documented obesity epidemic may merely be the tip of the overfat iceberg, state the authors.
+While it is estimated that up to 49 percent of the world’s population, or 3.5 billion people, is obese or overweight, the well-documented obesity epidemic may merely be the tip of the overfat iceberg, state the authors.

 The term overfat, as opposed to obesity and overweight, may be more helpful moving forward in addressing this global health problem.
 “Better, more descriptive terminology tends to have downstream positive effects on helping those in healthcare and the public to address the causes of excess body fat,” explains Maffetone.